MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagdefcreatedl-canonical-property.md

 Client applications use this property to create a distribution list within a container.
 Support of entry creation is optional for address book containers; those that do not support it are not required to expose this property.

-This property specifies an entry that can appear in the **PR_CREATE_TEMPLATES** ( [PidTagCreateTemplates](pidtagcreatetemplates-canonical-property.md)) property for distribution lists.
+This property specifies an entry that can appear in the **PR_CREATE_TEMPLATES** ([PidTagCreateTemplates](pidtagcreatetemplates-canonical-property.md)) property for distribution lists.
 After obtaining the identifier, the client uses it in a call to the [IABContainer::CreateEntry](iabcontainer-createentry.md) method.
 The entry represents the template for the default distribution list.

-## Related Resources
+## Related resources

-### Header Files
+### Header files

 Mapidefs.h